 At ACSI, we encourage businesses of all sizes and industries to assess their exposure to modern slavery.
 We firmly believe that companies have not only an ethical responsibility to limit their exposure to modern slavery practices, but a financial one.

-This report aims to demonstrate how it can be useful for businesses of all shapes, sizes and industries to undergo regular and thorough examination of their own business operations, and to question exactly where the supplies and services that we use come from.
+These statements aim to demonstrate how it can be useful for businesses of all shapes, sizes and industries to undergo regular and thorough examination of their own business operations, and to question exactly where the supplies and services that we use come from.